JeranRolevs/SINDy_for_anomaly_detection/README.md

 # Anomaly Detection in Lorenz System using SINDy

 This repository demonstrates how to use **Sparse Identification of Nonlinear Dynamics (SINDy)** for anomaly detection in time series data.
-We showcase this approach using the classic Lorenz system—a well-known model in fluid dynamics and chaos theory.
+It showcases this approach using the classic Lorenz system—a well-known model in fluid dynamics and chaos theory.

 This notebook will: